datopian/metastore-lib/README.md

 -------
 Copyright (C) 2020, Viderum, Inc.

-Giftless is free / open source software and is distributed under the terms of the MIT license.
+metastore-lib is free / open source software and is distributed under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

  [1]: http://specs.frictionlessdata.io/data-package/